 We have, from time to time, financed our liquidity needs in part from borrowings made under our credit facility and the issuance of debt securities.
 Our Senior Notes limit our ability to, subject to certain significant exceptions, incur secured debt and engage in sale leaseback transactions.
 Our amended credit agreement contains negative covenants that, subject to significant exceptions limit our ability, among other things to incur additional indebtedness, make restricted payments, sell or dispose of assets, pledge assets as security, make investments, loans, advances, guarantees and acquisitions, undergo fundamental changes and enter into transactions with affiliates.
 In addition, we must maintain a certain leverage ratio and interest coverage ratio as defined in the amended credit agreement.
 Our ability to continue to borrow amounts under our amended credit agreement is limited by continued compliance with these financial covenants, and in the past we have amended our credit agreement to provide certain relief from and revisions to our financial covenants for specified periods to provide us with sufficient access to liquidity during those periods.
-Failure to comply with these operating or financial covenants could otherwise be in our best interests.
+Failure to comply with these operating or financial covenants could result from, among other things, changes in our results of operations or general economic conditions.
+These covenants may restrict our ability to engage in transactions that would otherwise be in our best interests.
 Failure to comply with any of the covenants under the amended credit agreement or our Senior Notes could result in a default, which could negatively impact our access to liquidity.